Adobe's Lightroom Classic is a notch faster thanks to a graphics chip boost

 - Lightroom Classic now lets you label collections with colors.

-- If you like an effect you see in Adobe's new discover section, which shows tutorials how people edited their photos, you can turn that into a preset you can reuse on your own photos.
+- If you like an effect you see in Adobe's new discover section, which shows tutorials on how people edit their photos, you can turn that into a preset you can reuse on your own photos.

-- All the versions also supports some new cameras' raw photo formats and some new lenses, including Canon's most recent RF models for its full-frame mirrorless camera.
+- All the versions also support some new cameras' raw photo formats and some new lenses, including Canon's most recent RF models for its full-frame mirrorless camera.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.